By James Michael Dorsey

 Iraqw women are highly skilled seamstresses who create vividly colored clothing for both men and women, made from tanned goat and cowhide, producing intricate patterns and designs that are very popular with visitors, and are unlike anything neighboring tribes create.

-Millet is a staple of their diet and they gave me a demonstration of how they still use an ancient stone, passed down through generations, to grind it, and showed me a gigantic woven basket used to store it in.
+Millet is a staple of their diet in Tanzania, and they gave me a demonstration of how they still use an ancient stone, passed down through generations, to grind it, and showed me a giant woven basket used to store it in.

 Cooking Gas from Dung